marked-one/GenericResourceReference/README.md

 - Supports all resource types supported by Unity including folders and prefabs
 - Support for resources in packages
 - Three specialized classes:
-  - `ResourcePath<>` for only holding the path to any supported resource, including folders
+  - `ResourcePath<>`/`ResourcePath` for only holding and exposing the path to any supported resource, including folders
-  - `ResourceReference<>` for loading any non-folder resources
+  - `ResourceReference<>`/`ResourceReference` with methods for loading any non-folder resources
-  - `ResourceFolder` for loading the contents of any resource folders, including the`Resources` folder itself
+  - `ResourceFolder` with methods for loading the contents of any resource folders, including the`Resources` folder itself
 - Minimal Runtime impact: the resource path string is simply wrapped into a serializable class, no other data stored
 - Inspector displays the path of the asset, not just the resource path: